giantswarm/cluster-test-suites/README.md

   * `capz` pointing to a valid CAPZ MC
   * `capvcd` pointing to a valid CAPVCD MC
 * The `E2E_KUBECONFIG` environment variable set to point to the path of the above kubeconfig.
+* When `E2E_WC_NAME` and `E2E_WC_NAMESPACE` environment variables are set, the tests will run against the specified WC on the targeted MC.
+If one or both of the variables isn't set, the tests will create their own WC.

 Example kubeconfig: